znsio/specmatic-documentation/documentation/service_virtualisation.md

 Stubs matching either of the two contracts will be loaded, the rest will be rejected and the mismatch reports will be written to the console.

-### Lenient stubbing - when unexpected requests match the contract
+### Lenient stubbing

-By default, if your request matches the contract, but none of the stubs, contract generates a response using the format defined in the contract.
+So far we have been using examples of lenient stubbing.
+To reiterate, by default in lenient stubbing, if your request matches the contract, but none of the stubs, contract generates a response using the format defined in the contract.
 The values in the response are randomised.

 Consider this contract: